airbnb/chronon/docs/source/authoring_features/Join.md

   ]
 )
 ```
-### E - Reuse existing feature data from the same drivers
+### Reuse existing feature data from the same drivers
 Goal:
 - Build a new model while leveraging training data of an existing model that shares the same events.
   Step